adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

 -  ### Enter the number listed next to the user you wish to edit Leads to the *Edit User* menu for the user selected from the user list.

+ **Note:** You can also type the desired user's name (or just enough of the name to be discernable) and CrossCounter will bring up the user who matches your search.

 - ### all
 Leads to the *Edit All Users* menu.